Voyages of Discovery

 Reach out if you have a project.
 In the meantime, you might take a look at Patsy's blog for more about us and the boat and its capabilities.

 The Endeavour was built in 1954 for the U.S. Army.
 She is 72 feet long with a draft of 7 feet and a beam of 17 feet.
 The hull is welded Corten steel.
 She weighs 65 tons dry with a full displacement of 100 tons and is driven by a single 239 horsepower Detroit Diesel engine and a 48” four-bladed propeller.
 She cruises at 8.5 knots at 1300 RPM burning 4.92 gallons per hour giving her a range of 3,000 nautical miles.

-The boat has berths for nine people, two heads with showers, a fresh water maker, and a washer-dryer.
+The boat has berths for nine people, two heads with showers, a fresh water maker, on-deck hot water washdown, and a full-sized washer-dryer.

-The walk-around engine room includes the main engine, two diesel generators, a tool bench, welder, air compressor, and chest freezer.
-The foredeck has racks for four kayaks and topdeck has a crane and a high-speed shore boat.
+The walk-around engine room includes the main engine, two diesel generators, a tool bench, welder, and air compressor.
+We carry up to four kayaks on the foredeck and a 13.5' jet boat on the top deck.